euranium/Seattle-Transit-Data/README.md

 any requests.

 Any run time errors with requesting data or parsing will generate an error message for the user.
 The user should wait for several moments incase of going over a query limit.
+Other wise, try refreshing the page.
+Because of the dependencies on outside resources, waiting till a dependency is back on line may be the only option.